3 Ways to Maintain the Allure of Confidence in Your 60s

 The most alluring attribute a woman can possess is confidence.
 Confidence turns heads, makes easy introductions and can stop the world in its tracks.

-After my divorce 34 years ago, I chose to carve out my gypsy journey of acting, teaching, writing, and traveling.
+After my divorce almost four decades years ago, I chose to carve out my gypsy journey of acting, teaching, writing, and traveling.
 I raised two sons and kept on dancing as if no one was watching.
 I’ve had a pretty good sense of self because I was raised by a father and mother who instilled confidence in me.
 At an early age, I understood and was grateful for the gifts and talents I was blessed with.

 I met my friend Charlotte when we were both three years old.
 She divorced after 18 years of marriage (as I did) because of her husband’s addictions, and she raised two talented and educated children.